FAQ – General Public

 COVID-19 is a new virus and we are continuing to learn more about the virus, how it affects people and how it is spread.
 Evidence is showing that wearing a face covering, together with staying home when sick, physical distancing, washing hands thoroughly and frequently, and covering coughs and sneezes is one of the best ways to prevent the spread of the virus.
 Public Health Ontario has compiled a summary of evidence available on masks: COVID-19 – What we know so far about… wearing masks in public.

-A face covering is required in any indoor area of a business or organization (including transit vehicles) that is accessible to members of the public.
+A face covering must be worn by members of the public and employees in any indoor area of a business or organization (including transit and commercial vehicles) that are accessible to members of the public.
+Face coverings are also recommended outdoors, any time physical distancing of 2 metres will be a challenge.

-Public transit services and commercial transportation services are settings that may not always allow for physical distancing of 2 metres.
+Private and public transit services are settings that may not always allow for physical distancing of 2 metres.
 Requiring a face covering in these settings gives an added public health measure that should be applied with physical distancing, washing hands thoroughly and frequently, covering coughs and sneezes, and staying home when you are ill.

-Yes, however, members of the public are permitted to temporarily remove their face covering where necessary for the purpose of receiving services such as eating or drinking.
+Yes.
+Members of the public must wear a face covering at a restaurant and are permitted to temporarily remove their face covering when eating or drinking.
 Patrons should keep their face coverings on until they are seated at a table, and wear face coverings any time they are moving through a shared space (to/from table, restroom, etc.).
-Staff at dining establishments must always wear face coverings when in a public space AND in any staff space where physical distancing is a challenge (i.e., kitchen, dish cleaning area, etc.).

 Yes.
 Everyone attending a place of worship, must wear a face covering the entire time that they are indoors – this includes the people leading the service, ceremony or rite.